cjyuan/ITD-Step-Feedback/step-6.md

 > If you wrote your code on that page, you would not be able to save or share it.
 >
 >
-> To save your code, you need to click the "Fork" button at the lower-right corner of the page to clone it into your own account first.
+> To be able to save your code, you need to click the "Fork" button at the lower-right corner of the page to clone it into your own account first.

 #### 4. Not answering the two questions in the instructions
 ##### Feedback